The composer wrote a set of five songs or Lieder. These are registered as opus 49 and were written in 1868 when the composer had settled in Vienna.

 This piece offers the opportunity to discuss the effect of stillness and performance.
 Playing a delightful performance with a gentle and still ending that dissolves into the silence will please the examiner.
 The effect of pausing motionless for a moment after the last bar can change the emotional content of everything that came before.

-An distinction performance will be confident and full of character with a rocking tempo and a secure pulse.
+An accomplished learner will be confident and full of character with a rocking tempo and a secure pulse.
 It will include plenty of detail.

-A merit performance will have accurate rhythms, contrasting dynamics and a good balance between hands.
+A satisfying performance which will have accurate rhythms, contrasting dynamics and a good balance between hands.

 Available to Purchase